Preparing a Piper Aztec PA23 for a flight to Salt Cay.

-Salt Cay is the most difficult to access inhabited island in the Turks and Caicos Islands.
-Salt Cay is part of the Turks Islands group, and is located about 80 miles east of Providenciales.
+Salt Cay has several scheduled flights a week from Providenciales and Grand Turk.
+Salt Cay is part of the Turks Islands group, and is located about 80 miles (129 km) east of Providenciales.
 Due to this distance, passenger ferries between Salt Cay and Providenciales are unfeasible.

 For information on connecting through Providenciales, check out the Getting to Providenciales page.
-You'll find passports and visas requirements (United States and United Kingdom citizens don't need a visa), flight information, local connections, and more there.
+You'll find passports and visas requirements (citizens of the United States, Canada and United Kingdom don't need a visa), flight information, local connections, and more.

 The easiest way to get to Salt Cay is via plane.
-There is currently only one airline that flies to Salt Cay, Caicos Express Airways which operates routes from both Providenciales and Grand Turk.
-Be warned that cargo space may be quite limited as they fly small Piper Aztecs and de Havilland Twin Otters are the typical aircraft of choice.
+Currently, both local Turks and Caicos airlines, Caicos Express Airways and interCaribbean, operate routes between Providenciales and Grand Turk.
+Be warned that cargo space may be limited as small Piper Aztecs and de Havilland Twin Otters are the typical aircraft of choice.

 Cost is around $160 per person round trip from Providenciales (2022 airfare), although discounts may be able to be arranged for large groups.

-The Salt Cay Ferry runs Tuesday, Wednesday and Friday.
-It departs from Salt Cay, so you can't use it to make a day trip from Grand Turk to Salt Cay.
-You can only really use it to make day trips from Salt Cay to Grand Turk.
+The Salt Cay Ferry typically runs Tuesday, Wednesday and Friday.
+It departs from Salt Cay, so it’s not suitable for a day trip from Grand Turk to Salt Cay.
+However, it is viable for day trips from Salt Cay to Grand Turk.